Research Interests

 Weak links in supply chains are weaponised

 An article in Nature magazine this week notes that weak links in finance and supply chains can be easily weaponised.
-It quotes the paper Prof. Vasco Carvalho, Prof. Matthew Elliot & John Spray, Supply Chain Bottlenecks in a Pandemic.
+It quotes the paper Prof. Vasco Carvalho, Prof. Matthew Elliot and John Spray, Supply Chain Bottlenecks in a Pandemic.

 Published on - Tuesday 10th May 2022